Fishing bait: Lures

+Groundbait

+Groundbaits are fishing baits that are thrown into the water as an "appetizer" in order to olfactorily attract more fish to a designated area (i.e. the fishing ground) and increase the chance of catching some.
+Groundbaits are typically scattered in large quantities separately from the hook, usually before even casting any rod or net, although in bottom fishing they can be deployed synchronously with hookbaits while contained inside a gradual-release device known as a method feeder.

+Groundbaits are often used in freshwater coarse fishing, where the target fish are commonly omnivorous or algivorous and might not be easily drawn to strike the hookbait.
+Groundbaits can be custom-made by the angler, or bulk-purchased from dedicated manufacturers.
+Groundbaits can differ by the sizes of the crumbs, type of ingredients, smell, colour and texture/consistency.
+Anglers may also mix additives to alter the groundbait's firmness in order to control its rate of release and diffusion once in the water.

+Groundbaits are also used frequently in blue water fishing, known as "chums", which usually consist of freshly cut up parts of a slaughtered fish often mixed with fresh blood and offals, in order to attract large hypercarnivorous fishes such as sharks either directly via the smell, or indirectly by drawing opportunistic forage fish that are prey to the predatory fishes.

+Impacts on environment

 Spreading disease

 The capture, transportation, and culture of bait fish can spread damaging organisms between ecosystems, endangering them.
 In 2007, several American states enacted regulations designed to slow the spread of fish diseases, including viral hemorrhagic septicemia, by bait fish.
 Because of the risk of transmitting Myxobolus cerebralis (whirling disease), trout and salmon should not be used as bait.
 The Non-indigenous Aquatic Nuisance Act of 1990 focuses on the effect of aquatic nuisance species.
 The introduction of these invasive species in various bodies of water have spread disease, killed fish, clogged water intakes, and covered beaches and boats.

 Anglers may increase the possibility of contamination by emptying bait buckets into fishing venues and collecting or using bait improperly.
 The transportation of fish from one location to another can break the law and cause the introduction of fish alien to the ecosystem.
 There has been legislation passed within the last couple years in attempt of protecting big and small fisheries.